holtrop/propane/doc/user_guide.md

 * `token` (`p_token_t`) holds the token ID of the lexed token
 * `pvalue` (`p_value_t`) holds the parser value associated with the token.

-### AST Node Types
+### Tree Node Types

-If AST generation mode is enabled, a structure type for each rule will be generated.
+If tree generation mode is enabled, a structure type for each rule will be generated.
 The name of the structure type is given by the name of the rule.
-Additionally a structure type called `Token` is generated to represent an AST node which refers to a raw parser token rather than a composite rule.
+Additionally a structure type called `Token` is generated to represent a tree node which refers to a raw parser token rather than a composite rule.

-#### AST Node Fields
+#### Tree Node Fields

-All AST nodes have a `position` field specifying the text position of the beginning of the matched token or rule, and an `end_position` field specifying the text position of the end of the matched token or rule.
+All tree nodes have a `position` field specifying the text position of the beginning of the matched token or rule, and an `end_position` field specifying the text position of the end of the matched token or rule.
 Each of these fields are instances of the `p_position_t` structure.